isblab/micos/README.md

 ## Depositions in PDB and ModelArchive
-PDB entry for the integrative model:
+PDB entry for the integrative model: TBD

-Model archive entries for Alphafold3 models:
+Model archive entries for Alphafold3 models: TBD

 ![Image](./metadata/thumb.png)